-Some of the best decisions you make as a business owner involve prioritization and getting tasks that aren’t the best use of your time off your plate.
+Some of the best decisions you make as a business owner involve prioritization and getting lower value tasks off your plate.
 At some point, you’ll realize you can’t do it all (nor should you).

-If writing ad copy and landing pages isn’t your forte, farm it out.
+If writing ad copy and landing pages isn’t your forte, farm out your content marketing.
 If you find the idea of creating an e-book tedious, outsource it.
-If you have no interest in or passion for creating a webinar, don’t.
-You probably started your business so that you could do what you love.
-Do that and get rid of the rest.
+If you have no interest in creating a webinar, don’t.
+Do what you do best and outsource the rest.